carlfranklin/WpfBlazor/README.md

 ### Call into JavaScript

-Add the following to *wwwroot/index.html* at line 22:
+Add the following to *wwwroot/index.html* before line 22:

 ```html
 <script>